Play Texas Hold 'em Online

 The birth of Texas Hold’em is officially credited to Robstown, Texas and dates back to the early 1900s.

 With four betting rounds and the majority of the cards face up on the table, Hold'em was much more “player friendly” than the other poker variations popular at that time.
 Thanks to the community cards removing the need to "count cards," the game was also much more friendly to the beginner player.

-The legendary Texas road gamblers, including Crandell Addington, Roscoe Weiser, Doyle Brunson and Amarillo Slim introduced Hold’em to Vegas in 1967, with the first World Series of Poker being held in 1970.
+The legendary Texas road gamblers, including Crandell Addington, Roscoe Weiser, Doyle Brunson and Amarillo Slim, introduced Hold’em to Vegas in 1967 with the first World Series of Poker held in 1970.

 Texas Hold’em Basic Rules

 The basic rules of Texas Hold’em are simple.
-A standard hand in Texas Hold’em functions like this:
+A standard hand in Texas Hold’em goes like this:

 - The dealer shuffles the deck.

-- The two players to the left of the dealer (or the player with the dealer button if there is a permanent professional dealer at the table) pay the blinds, one small and one big.
+- The two players to the left of the dealer (or the player with the dealer button) pay the mandatory bets called "blinds" - one small blind and one big blind.

 - Starting at the player on his left the dealer deals every player two cards face down.

-- Starting on the player to the left of the big blind, the players begin the first betting round.
+- Starting at the player to the left of the big blind, the players begin the first betting round.